stephent/ObjectiveWMM/readme.md

 ## Test cases

-The project includes a number of unit tests that utilize the [WMM2015 Test Values](http://www.ngdc.noaa.gov/geomag/WMM/data/WMM2015/WMM2015testvalues.pdf) provided by the original model authors.
+The project includes a number of unit tests that utilize the [WMM2020 Test Values](https://www.ngdc.noaa.gov/geomag/WMM/data/WMM2020/WMM2020testvalues.pdf) provided by the original model authors.

-In addition, a small number of test cases have been added, with test results taken from the DoD World Magnetic Model [Single Point Calculator](http://www.ngdc.noaa.gov/geomag-web/#igrfwmm) (2015 - 2020), configured to use WMM2015 (rather than IGRF 2011).
+In addition, a small number of test cases have been added, with test results taken from the DoD World Magnetic Model [Single Point Calculator](http://www.ngdc.noaa.gov/geomag-web/#igrfwmm) (2020 - 2025), configured to use  WMM (2019-2024).

 Finally, tests are included to validate model boundary dates.
-WMM 2015v2 is intended for use with dates falling in the years 2015-2020 only.
+WMM 2020 is intended for use with dates falling in the years 2020-2025 only.

 ## Modifications to WMM source